Amari Cooper re-signs with Dallas Cowboys on five-year, $100 million contract, per report

 Cowboys owner Jerry Jones spoke with the media at the NFL Combine on Thursday and gave his thoughts on the team’s offseason plans including free-agent tight end Jason Witten.
 Jones said he would like..

 The Dallas Cowboys have placed their exclusive franchise tag on quarterback Dak Prescott, securing the rights to their star quarterback for an estimated $31.5...
-Seattle Times Also reported by •FOX Sports •USATODAY.com
+Seattle Times Also reported by •FOX Sports